 “So, the day of the forty-three times you were sad very much?”

 — Antoine de Saint-Exupéry, The Little Prince (pp. 22-23) Classica Libris Kindle Edition

-This topic continues in Miscellaneous photos, on the hill.
+This topic continues in Miscellaneous photos, home 3.